75th Anniversary Programming

 Paradise Valley Then and Now

-Kaity Ryan was appointed by the Board of Directors in 2019 as the 10th Executive Director of the Norman Bird Sanctuary.
-Kaity brings more than fifteen years of experience working at the intersection of preservation, education, conservation, and the arts.
+Kaity Ryan is the 10th Executive Director of the Norman Bird Sanctuary.
+A certified architectural historian and member of the Rhode Island Historic Preservation and Heritage Commission, Kaity brings more than fifteen years of experience working at the intersection of preservation, education, conservation, and the arts.

-Jennifer Bissonnette, Director at RISD Nature Lab
+Jennifer Bissonnette, Director of RISD Nature Lab

 Biodesign: What Combining Science, Art, Design, and an Eco-Centric Approach Can Offer the World